Camp Sertoma is promoted as a week of

 It means that a

-child that is "the only deaf kid in town" is able to spend time with
+child is able to spend time with

 relationships result from the intimate atmosphere of group camping.
 As a cabin